 Yamaha Waverunners (specifically operated on salt water) occasionally run into some corrosion and battery issues, which is the most common reason why your equipment randomly won’t start.
-So here’s how to fix it quickly.
+Whether you’re a private owner or tour company, you may be left asking “why won’t my jet ski start?”.
+But don’t worry, here’s how to fix it quickly.

 What Not To Do

 DO NOT CHARGE THE BATTERY INSIDE OF THE SKI.
 This can lead to a build up of fumes and one small spark from the battery connections can ignite it quickly.
 It’s also important to use the correct amperage charger for your battery.

 If charging the battery does not improve it’s likelihood to start, you can have it tested by a local auto/marine shop.
 There may be something wrong with other components of the jet ski causing it to fail while starting.

 Occasionally on a jet ski or waverunner, you’ll run into issues with the starter being your culprit.
 You can usually hear the starter hanging up when attempting to start.
 You can try to manually bang on the starter to loosen it temporarily in stranded on the water situations.

 Usually, if you’d checked all the other potential issues and you’re still having intermittent or non starting issues than this will be your next part to be considering.